 Along with the finding that the 53BP1 double-stranded mammalian breakdown protein promotes the final binding of dysfunctional telomeres by increasing the mobility of local chromatin.

-However, even in the much smaller yeast nucleus, spatial proximity appears to play a role in determining recombination results.
+However, even in the much smaller yeast nucleus, spatial proximity plays a role in determining recombination results.

 By the fact that the MAT mating locus preferentially recombines with its most proximal potential partner rather than a distant potential partner.

-Although cytogenetic observations, whole genome mapping and movement studies suggest that most translocations can be explained by the contact model in the first place.
+Although cytogenetic observations, whole-genome mapping, and movement studies suggest that the contact model can explain most translocations in the first place.

 Distal cuts may also form translocations, but probably at a reduced frequency.

-An argument in favor of translocation formation from distal breaks is the observation of long-range, apparently directed movement of gene loci.
+An argument favoring translocation formation from distal breaks is observing gene loci’s long-range, apparently directed movement.

 In living cells and the observed ability of chromosomal domains containing double-stranded breaks to move several microns and clump together within the mammalian nucleus.